rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 Even gold has industrial uses, meaning part of its value is separate from its monetary premium.
-Bitcoin, unlike gold, silver, or real-estate, is pure monetary premium.
+Bitcoin -- unlike gold, silver, and real-estate -- is pure monetary premium.

 Fiat money is also a pure monetary premium,